Before you make a complaint

 Depending of the matter of the case Kollegiernes Kontor will:

-- Verbal approach the violator and ask him/her to end the anoying behaviour
+- Approach the violator and ask him/her to end the annoying behaviour

 - Mail the violator a warning which is a serious reminder that the concerned behavior is unacceptable.
-If the violator within 3-6 month again offends the regulations, the matter can be handed over to the inhabitant complaints board
+If the violator again offends the regulations, the matter can be handed over to the inhabitant complaints board

 - Terminate the contract and hand over the matter to the residence court.
 This will normally only happen in case of violence, storing of weapons or the like